predorock/enel-lumie-simulators/docs/components/Products-System.md

 ```

 ### Feature Mapping
-API feature keys are mapped to user-friendly display names:
+API feature keys are mapped to user-friendly display names, and ALL features are displayed with their enabled/disabled state:
 ```javascript
 const FEATURE_MAPPING = {
   Led: "Schermo LED",